-We’re proud supporters of Gas Safe Register’s ‘Gas Safety Week’ campaign, and this year’s theme is ‘Supporting the most vulnerable’ people in our society.
-Therefore, we’ve listed the following simple tips to ensure you – and those close to you – can prepare effectively, minimise the risk of something going wrong and help to keep life moving when the cold comes around.
+We’ve listed the following simple tips to help ensure you – and those close to you – can prepare effectively, minimise the risk of something going wrong and help to keep life moving when the cold comes around.

-It’s important to ensure you have all gas appliances in your home serviced or inspected at least once a year by a Gas Safe registered engineer.
-Whilst the engineer is at your home, ask him/her to carry out a tightness test of your gas installation, the test will determine if you have any gas leaks in the house.
+It’s important to ensure you have all gas appliances in your home serviced or inspected at least once a year by a Gas Safe Registered engineer.
+Whilst the engineer is at your home, ask them to carry out a tightness test of your gas installation, the test will determine if you have any gas leaks in the house.

-If you suspect you have a gas leak, read our tips about how to deal with a gas leak.
+You can also take a look at our guide on how to deal with a gas leak.

 Always use an approved engineer

-Always ask to see a engineers Gas Safe identification, the front will confirm their identity (photograph, name, the business they work for and a date when the card expires).
+Remember: Always ask to see an engineer’s Gas Safe identification, the front will confirm their identity (photograph, name, the business they work for and a date when the card expires).
 The rear of the card will tell you what appliances and gas types they are qualified to work on.

 It’s important not to employ unregistered gas engineers to work in your property.